 - You keep “rate plans” simple and standard across the board.
 Identify what is attractive to your market when creating your rate plans – does your target audience like ‘bed and breakfast’ or ‘room only’.
 Multiple rate plans such as ‘advance purchase’, ‘three-night stays’ or ‘early bird specials’ are a great promotional tool for optimal exposure and visibility on these channels, and create value for proposition on the consumer sites as well.

 - You maintain uniformity of your room type names across the board including your website.
 OTAs don’t deter travellers from booking direct.
 In fact, exposure on OTAs can even increase direct bookings because the real value of your OTA presence is that your website becomes part of the consideration.
 Since room type names are part of your web content, its distribution through leading OTAs may result in organic improvement of your website’s ranking.

 - To keep it competitive (with or without promotions).
-Let the OTAs compete with their extensive marketing budgets whilst you aim to maximise from all channels you are associated with.
+Let the OTAs compete with their extensive marketing budgets whilst you aim to maximize from all channels you are associated with.

 Once you have the basics in place, focus on your ongoing marketing tactics on these channels.
 These include:

-- Timing of the offers and inventory is paramount to optimise conversion.
+- Timing of the offers and inventory is paramount to optimize conversion.
 Play to the booking curve, both short- and long-term.

 - Managing your distribution strategy by using the technologies and tools to attract the right bookings, at the right time.
-Every hotel should maximise from these tools.
+Every hotel should maximize from these tools.